 If a parameter is not set in the configuration file, NebulaGraph uses the default value.
 Not all parameters are predefined.
 And the predefined parameters in the two initial configuration files are different.
-This topic uses the parameters in nebula-metad.conf.default.
+This topic uses the parameters in nebula-metad.configuration files are different.
+This topic uses the parameters in nebula-metad.configuration files are different.
+This topic uses the parameters in nebula-metad.configuration files are different.
+This topic uses the parameters in nebula-metad.configuration files are different.
+This topic uses the parameters in nebula-metad.configuration files are different.
+This topic uses the parameters in nebula-metad.configuration files are different.
+This topic uses the parameters in nebula-metad.configuration files are different.

 Some parameter values in the configuration file can be dynamically modified during runtime.
 We label these parameters as Yes that supports runtime dynamic modification in this article.
-When the local_config value is set to true, the dynamically modified configuration is not persisted, and the configuration will be restored to the initial configuration after the service is restarted.
+When the local\config value is set to true, the dynamically modified configuration is not persisted, and the configuration will be restored to the initial configuration after the service is restarted.
 For more information, see Modify configurations.